 After purchasing a camp registration, you will be sent a confirmation email.
 A welcome email with an individual registration sheet along with a liability and release form for each camp will be sent in the month of the camp.
-DGCM reserves the right to cancel your registration if these forms are not submitted within one week from the day of registration.
+DGCM reserves the right to cancel your registration if these forms are not submitted at least one week before the first day of camp.
 These forms can be printed, completed and/or emailed to the camp coordinator.

 Cancellations made more than two weeks will receive a full refund.
 Cancellations made two weeks before the start of camp will receive a refund minus a $75 cancellation fee.
 Cancellations made one week prior to the start of camp are not eligible for a refund.

 You can contact the Admissions Desk at 801-456-5437 ex 100 and they will connect your child to you via the classroom phone.

 Drop-off and Pick-up

-Drop-off and pick-up will be at the entrance of the museum Learning Center located on 100 South in the temporary bus loading and unloading zone just west of the North Parking Garage.
+Drop-off and pick-up will be at the entrance of the museum Learning Center located on 100 South in the 45 degree parking just south of the North Parking Garage.
 A museum staff member will be stationed there to assist with sign-in and sign-out.

 For safety reasons, parents and guardians (or those that they designate in advance) must sign for their child at drop-off and pick-up each day.
 You must provide a federal issued photo identification and be on the list of people to pick up your child every time they are picked up.
 Please be prepared to show photo ID to the staff member at the sign-in/sign-out booth.
 Parking is available in the North Parking garage if you would like to come into the museum.